What is meningococcal Y or meningococcal W disease?

 There are several groups of meningococcal bacteria (A,B,C,W135,Y and Z).
 In the past 50 years, most meningococcal disease in the UK and Ireland has been due to MenB and MenC, while other groups have dominated in other parts of the world.

 Why is this important?

-Although there are currently few cases of meningitis and septicaemia due to groups Y and W135 in the UK, disease due to these bacteria is more common in other countries and cases could potentially increase.
+Although there are currently few cases of meningitis and septicaemia due to groups Y and W in the UK, disease due to these bacteria is more common in other countries and cases could potentially increase.
 In the US, the proportion of meningococcal cases caused by serogroup Y increased from 2% at the beginning of the 1990s to 37% at the end of that decade.
 Although still rare here, Group Y disease is rising as is carriage of the bacteria (see poster

-from Dr C. Bayliss

-).
-Group W135 is normally not a major cause of disease in the UK, but caused outbreaks here and around the world, associated with the Hajj pilgrimage to Mecca in 2000 and 2001.
+from Dr C. Bayliss at MRF conference).
+Group W is normally not a major cause of disease in the UK, but caused outbreaks here and around the world, associated with the Hajj pilgrimage to Mecca in 2000 and 2001.